Emphatic and Documentary Photojournalism

 So, you pass by me on the isle with your dad/ or mom/ or brother..or.
 I take a step back to take a panoramic photo of you and your dad slightly from the back.

-That is the end of the first act of your ceremony.
+This is the end of the first act of your ceremony.

 I would also take candid photos of the two of you while you say your vows, exchange rings and light your unity candle.
 Remember that forgiveness that I asked earlier?
 Well, this is when I break the rules.
-I creep up close to get a really good shot of that sequence that I just said.
+I sneak up close to get a really good shot of that sequence that I just said.

 So, when you are kissed by your groom, I will be right there like a paparazzi that has the best view in the church.